reviseUC73/Logic-Plot-score/README.md

 ## Design

-This application was created so that teachers may search for students by name and use whatever filter they desire.
-The computer will then display graphs showing the frequency of each subject, as well as a pie chart showing the details of each student's subjects.
+This application is created to manage student information so that teachers can search for students by filtering various information and display those information.
+In the form of a histogram with a pie chart showing the details of
+That student in each subject to see the outstanding characteristics of that student.

 ## Design Patterns Used